vplusplus/ConfidentialClientCredentialProvider/README.md

 # ConfidentialClientCredentialProvider

-TokenCredential manages cache/refresh of Access Tokens.
 The `ConfidentialClientCredentialProvider` serves cached versions of TokenCredential, targeted for confidential client applications.
-Consider `Azure.Identity.DefaultAzureCredential` for a more general purpose use.
+The TokenCredential manages cache/auto-refresh of AccessTokens.

-* Supports Managed identities (system assigned or user assigned), ClientCertificate and ClientSecret.
+* Supports System-assigned Managed identities, User-assigned managed identities, ClientCertificate and ClientSecret.
 * Targeted for deamons; no interactive login options.
 * Supports multiple named client credentials.
 * No need for app restart on config changes.